 And Parry gave this warning to establishment journalists: “By shunning WikiLeaks as some deviant journalistic hybrid, mainstream U.S. news outlets may breathe easier now but may find themselves caught up in a new legal precedent that could be applied to them later.”

 2. Assange was “charged” with rape.
 This might be the most frequent falsehood uttered about Assange, even mistakenly by Assange supporters.
 No rape or any other charges were ever filed by Swedish authorities.
 The case was dropped three times, but the “rape” smear persists.
-Stefania Maurizi, a reporter for La Repubblica in Italy, obtained documents that showed British authorities pressured the Swedish chief prosecutor not to come to London to interview him in the embassy.
+Stefania Maurizi, a reporter for La Repubblica in Italy, obtained documents that showed British authorities pressured the Swedish chief prosecutor not to come to London to interview him in the embassy so that he would be forced to leave—and be arrested.

 In a report on the German ZDF TV network last week documents were produced by Melzer showing the rape allegations were “invented” by Swedish police.
 “Why would a person be subject to nine years of a preliminary investigation for rape without charges ever having been filed?” he recently told the Swiss newspaper Republik.
 “Just imagine being accused of rape for nine-and-a-half years by an entire state apparatus and by the media without ever being given the chance to defend yourself because no charges had ever been filed.”